docyes/backticker/README.md

 The interval between each tick event; defaults to undefined.

 ## params
-When the tick event is trigggered params will be passed as a subsequent argument.
+When the tick event is trigggered params will be passed as a subsequent argument; defaults to undefined.

 ## Catalog of Events
 "tick" — when the elapsed time is equal to the set interval